ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 import Language.Docker

 main = putStr $ toDockerfileStr $ do
   from "node"
   run "apt-get update"
   runArgs ["apt-get", "install", "something"]
 ```

 It's also pretty interesting, that many code fragments which look like
 first class syntax constructs are actually just normal functions
-which are defined in Haskell's standard library called "Prelude"
+which are defined in Haskell's standard library called "Prelude".

 e.g. the `&` I used before is actually just a function with the signature
 `(&) :: a -> (a -> b) -> b`, meaning it takes a value of some type `a`,